Efficiently Computing Compact Formal Explanations: Experimental Results

 In Table~\ref{tab:adversarial}, we compare our explanations for normally and \emph{adversarially} trained MNIST-FC models on original and \emph{malicious} samples.
-We describe the adversarial training for the MNIST-FC-ADV model in Appendix~\ref{app:adv_training}.
+We describe the adversarial training process in Appendix~\ref{app:adv_training}.
 We produce explanations for both \emph{correct} and \emph{incorrect} samples.
-For each data point, we collected $300$ samples and reported their average explanation size (excluding $\magnitude$-robust samples).
-Overall, we observe that both models have smaller explanations for original samples over malicious ones, and for correct predictions over incorrect ones.
-In comparison, the adversarially trained MNIST-FC-ADV model produces smaller explanations than MNIST-FC under all conditions.
-For instance, for the original and correct samples, MNIST-FC-ADV produces $27.64\%$ smaller explanations than its normal counterpart ($128.22$ vs. $177.20$).
-This is expected since with adversarial training, the model learns more implicit information about the samples, e.g., which pixels likely contain the key information for prediction and which are trivial perturbations, and thus only needs to pay attention to fewer yet indispensable pixels to make a correct decision.
-In Figure~\ref{fig:adv-examples} of Appendix~\ref{app:adv_training}, we show examples when MNIST-FC-ADV produces smaller explanations for both original and malicious inputs.
-This is also reflected in the $\magnitude$-robust rate, which increases from $4\%$ to $52.3\%$ after adversarial training, since now the model has learned to capture these principal features in the input and become less sensitive to perturbations.
+For each table entry, we collected $300$ samples and report their average explanation size (excluding $\magnitude$-robust samples).
+Overall, we observe that both models have smaller explanations for original samples than for malicious samples, and for correct predictions than for incorrect predictions.
+Notably, the MNIST-FC-ADV model produces smaller explanations than MNIST-FC under all conditions.
+For instance, for original, correct samples, MNIST-FC-ADV produces $27.64\%$ smaller explanations ($128.22$~vs.~$177.20$).
+This suggests that with adversarial training, the model learns more implicit information about the samples, e.g., which pixels likely contain the key information for prediction and which are subject to trivial perturbations; thus, it only needs to pay attention to fewer pixels to make a correct decision.
+In Figure~\ref{fig:adv-examples} of Appendix~\ref{app:adv_training}, we show examples of both original and malicious inputs.
+A similar phenomenon is observable in the $\magnitude$-robust rate, which increases from $4\%$ to $52.3\%$ after adversarial training, since now the model has learned to focus on the principal features in the input and to become less sensitive to perturbations.